vincetiu8/zombie-game/Documentation/Networking.md

 In order for a script to be synced, it needs to derive from `MonoBehaviourPun` instead of `MonoBehaviour`.
 This gives it access to the `photonView` component attached to the object, among other functionality.

+If you also want to get callbacks to photon functions (mostly useful for any system that need to know about players leaving/joining, see [Player Numbering](#player-numbering)), inherit from `MonoBehaviourPunCallbacks` instead.
+This will give you all the functionality of `MonoBehaviourPun` and allow you to override methods to handle different situations.

 ### Syncing variables

 Example: syncing health